-Departmental Exam
+Departmental Examination (Qualifying Exam)

-By the end of his/her third semester in residence, the student will take a written and oral departmental examination.
+By the end of his/her third semester in residence, the student will take a written and oral Departmental Examination.
 It will be both evaluative and diagnostic, and will focus on the program area of interest (e.g., GIScience, physical geography, etc.), as well as the student's specialty area within the program.
-A student must have approval for taking the exam using the GGIS Departmental Examination Request Form two weeks prior to exam date.
+A student must request approval for taking the exam using the GGIS Departmental Examination Request Form two weeks prior to the exam date.
 The written examination will consist of at least one question on each of the following topics: